Tweed’s Tavern: Preserving History

 The Tavern, a historic building, circa 1780-1830, was restored to replicate its original architecture several years ago.
-The club maintained the landscaping of woody, perennial, annual plants, shrubs and spring daffodils.
+The club maintains the landscaping of woody, perennial, annual plants, shrubs and spring daffodils.
 We decorate with our garden greens and dried arrangements during the Holidays.
-This year we planted three new beautiful Itea virginica in the Spring.

 **The following is a list of some herbs being used for the Colonial garden that will be published in the pamphlets to educate our public.